-The new transmission lines installed for the reservoirs could cause injury to or mortality of mountain plover through collision or electrocution.
+The new transmission lines installed for the reservoirs could cause mortality of mountain plover through electrocution.

 Construction of Alternatives 1 and 3 would result in significant impacts on mountain plover from removal of suitable wintering habitat.
-Operation of Alternative 1 or 3 could result in significant impacts if mountain plovers are injured or die from electrocution from colliding with new transmission lines or electrocution.
+Operation of Alternative 1 or 3 could result in significant impacts if mountain plovers are injured or die from electrocution from colliding with new transmission lines.
 These impacts would be significant because Alternative 1 or 3 could affect the local wintering mountain plover population through direct mortality and habitat loss.
-Implementation of Mitigation Measures WILD-1.27, VEG-2.2, VEG-3.2, and AG-1.1 would reduce the level of impact from construction and operation to less than significant because permanent loss of sensitive natural communities in which mountain plover may forage would be compensated for through habitat restoration or preservation and purchasing conservation easements on Important Farmland (defined in Chapter 15, Agriculture and Forestry Resources).
+About half of the mountain plover wintering population occurs in California and there has been a decrease in the wintering population in the Central Valley; the loss of and inadequate management of wintering areas in California is a conservation concern for this species (Andres and Stone 2009:1, 19).
+Implementation of Mitigation Measures VEG-2.2 and VEG-3.2 would reduce the level of impact to less than significant because permanent loss of sensitive natural communities in which mountain plover may forage would be compensated for through habitat restoration.